American Airlines cancels hundreds of flights during Halloween weekend - KTVZ

 By Ramishah Maruf and Pete Muntean, CNN Business

-American Airlines canceled hundreds of flights during the weekend, citing bad weather and staffing shortages.
+American Airlines canceled hundreds of flights during the weekend, citing bad weather and staffing shortages, the company announced in a statement.

 Two days of severe winds in Dallas-Fort Worth, its largest hub, sharply reduced its arrival capacity, the company said.
-Flights were also affected at its Charlotte, N.C. hub
+Flights were also affected at its Charlotte, North Carolina, hub.

-“With additional weather throughout the system, our staffing begins to run tight as crew members end up out of their regular flight sequences,” American said in the statement to CNN.
+“With additional weather throughout the system, our staffing begins to run tight as crew members end up out of their regular flight sequences,” American said in a statement to CNN.

-As of 4:00 p.m.
-EDT, FlightAware, an aviation tracking program, showed 460 flights, or 17% of the airline’s operations, were canceled.
+As of Saturday night, FlightAware, an aviation tracking program, showed 499 flights, or 18% of the airline’s operations, were canceled.
 Another nearly 300 flights, or 11% of its operations, were delayed.

 American reported 4,967 flights had been scheduled on Saturday.